dan-ftp/fusion-conclusion/_posts/The-sublimes-of-specious-fusion-concepts.md

 ## The incumbent-failure sublime

-This one is especially common among alternative concepts.

 Tokamaks are too big.
 ITER is too slow.
 NIF is not a power plant.
-Government programs are bureaucratic.
 Stellarators are too complex.
 Magnets are expensive.
 Lasers are inefficient.

-Much of this is true or at least directionally fair.

-But a critique of the incumbent is not validation of the alternative.
-ITER being slow does not make an electrostatic concept work.
-NIF not being a power plant does not make a tabletop fusion plant credible.
+A critique of the incumbent is not validation of the alternative.
 The alternative still has to close on its own merits.

 ## The single-bottleneck sublime

-Bad fusion stories often reduce the problem to one bottleneck.

 The magnets are the issue.
 The laser is the issue.
 The fuel is the issue.
-The regulation is the issue.
-The software is the issue.
 The materials are the issue.

-Real fusion plants do not work like that.

 Fusion is a coupled system.
 Higher field helps confinement but increases stress and shielding challenges.
 Smaller size reduces capital cost but increases wall loading.
-Higher density improves fusion power but increases collisionality and radiation.

-There are no isolated miracles in a fusion power plant.
+There are no isolated miracles in fusion.

 ## The cheap-option sublime

 Some concepts survive because the next experiment is cheap enough to fund.

 For an investor, that may be reasonable.
-A $10 million or $20 million experiment can be a cheap way to buy optionality on a huge outcome.
-Even a long-shot concept can make financial sense.
+A $10M experiment can be a cheap way to buy optionality on a huge outcome.
+It is also a form of [Pascal's wager](https://en.wikipedia.org/wiki/Pascal%27s_wager).

-But that logic should stay in its lane.

-“Cheap to test” does not mean “likely to become a power plant.”
+“Cheap to test” does not mean “more likely to become a power plant.”
 It means cheap to test.

-The fusion industry needs experiments.
-It also needs discipline in describing what those experiments prove.

 ## The conclusion

-The common pattern is substitution.

-A beautiful machine substitutes for a power balance.
-A clever distribution substitutes for a collisional calculation.
-A clean fuel substitutes for achievable plasma conditions.
-A simulation substitutes for a validated experiment.
-A milestone substitutes for reactor relevance.
-A founder story substitutes for technical evidence.

-Fusion is hard enough when the concept is sound.
-It becomes impossible when the story is doing the work of the physics.

-The test should be simple: after including major losses, realistic duty cycle, wall loading, materials damage, maintenance, fuel cycle, power conversion, and recirculating power, is there a credible path to useful electricity at plant scale?

-If not, the concept may still be interesting science.
-It may still be a neutron source.
-It may still be a useful experiment.
-It may even be a reasonable venture option.

-But it is not yet a credible fusion energy concept.

-No matter how sublime it feels.
+Fusion energy is its own sublime, often sold as the "Holy Grail" of energy.